A dataset is a (hierarchical) list of healthcare concepts, a hierachical glossary of terms.is the symbol used throughout the app.

 Represents a time, specified to the second (hh:mm:ss).
 Semantics defined by ISO 8601.
 Used for recording a real world time.

 for approximate times, e.g. the origin of an history observation which is only partially known

 Decimal number (rarely used, in most cases a decimal number is actually a quantity).

 Quantitified type representing "scientific" quantities, i.e. quantities expressed as a magnitude and units.
 If not further specified with fractionDigits, a decimal number with optional decimal point.

-There are some "special" quantities (used in healthcare), explained later:
+There are some "special" quantities (used in healthcare), and explained elsewhere:

-for ratios of two physical quantities, ratio shall be used.
+for ratios of two physical quantities, use complex.